delftopenhardware/openhardware.academy/docs/03_Participation.md

 :class: warning
 Make sure you read the [programme details](02_Programme_details.md)
 ```
+If it is not clear enough and you have other questions [contact us](./05_Organizers.md)
+Or leave us a comment bellow at the end of the page

 ## Yes?
 Ready for the fun? 👇
 <iframe src="https://tudelft.fra1.qualtrics.com/jfe/form/SV_03qx2hUBNFVeicS" width="100%" height="1904" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>